 The protected species section of this report describes monitoring and summarizes protected species interactions in fisheries managed under the PRIA FEP.
 There are currently no major bottomfish, crustacean, or precious coral fisheries operating in the PRIA, and no historical observer data are available for fisheries under this FEP.
-No new fishing activity was reported in 2019, and there is no new information to indicate that impacts to protected species from PRIA fisheries have changed over in recent years.
-In late 2018, NMFS concluded that PRIA coral reef ecosystem, crustacean, and precious coral fisheries will have no effect on the oceanic whitetip shark and giant manta ray.
+No new fishing activity was reported in 2021, and there is no new information to indicate that impacts to protected species from PRIA fisheries have changed over in recent years.
+Regarding the status of Endangered Species Act listing processes, leatherback sea turtles and cauliflower coral are no longer monitored in this report, since these processes concluded in 2020, and shortfin mako sharks were added.

 The socioeconomics section is meant to outline the pertinent economic, social, and community information available for assessing the successes and impacts of management measures or the achievements of the FEP within the PRIA.
 The section provides an overview of the socioeconomic context for the region, but socioeconomic information is limited because human habitation is scarce.
 The socioeconomics section of this report will be expanded in later years if activity increases and as resources allow.
-There were no new socioeconomic data reported for the PRIA in 2020.
+There were no new socioeconomic data reported for the PRIA in 2021.